Ocean City High School

 Preserved entrance to the demolished 1924 building.

-Ocean City High School (OCHS) is a four-year comprehensive public high school located in Ocean City, in Cape May County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Ocean City School District.
+Ocean City High School (OCHS) is a four-year comprehensive public high school located in Ocean City, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Ocean City School District.
 Students from the Corbin City, Longport, Sea Isle City and Upper Township school districts attend Ocean City High School as part of sending/receiving relationships.

 As of the 2023–24 school year, the school had an enrollment of 1,190 students and 126.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
 There were 135 students (11.3% of enrollment) eligible for free lunch and 17 (1.4% of students) eligible for reduced-cost lunch.

 As of 2015 about 60% of students in Ocean City High School were from Upper Township.

 The school is fully accredited by the New Jersey Department of Education.